John Dowland: Life and career

+In 1594-5, Dowland travelled to Europe again, first visiting Germany, where he enjoyed the patronage of the Duke of Brunswick and the Landgrave of Hesse, and then touring Italy, including Padua, Venice and Florence.
+He briefly described these journeys in an introductory note to the reader at the start of his First Book of Songs.

+Dowland had planned to continue his Italian travels by going to Rome to visit the famous madrigal composer Luca Marenzio, from whom he had received a letter of invitation, but in late 1595 he changed his mind and returned to England.

+He set out the reasons for this change of plan in a remarkable letter he wrote to Robert Cecil, dated November 1595.
+In the letter, he confesses to having Catholic sympathies, but expresses his loyalty to the Queen and his horror at some of the plots against her that he has become aware of.
+He also names some of these conspirators.

-From 1598 Dowland worked at the court of Christian IV of Denmark, though he continued to publish in London.
-King Christian was very interested in music and paid Dowland astronomical sums; his salary was 500 daler a year, making him one of the highest-paid servants of the Danish court.
+From 1598 Dowland worked at the court of Christian IV of Denmark, though he made occasional visits to London and continued to publish there.
+King Christian paid Dowland astronomical sums; his salary was 500 daler a year, making him one of the highest-paid servants of the Danish court.
 Though Dowland was highly regarded by King Christian, he was not the ideal servant, often overstaying his leave when he went to England on publishing business or for other reasons.
+The title page of his 1604 Lachrimae book states that he had a house in Fetter Lane in London.
+Twentieth century writers stated that Dowland was dismissed in 1606, but modern scholars suggest that he may have left Denmark and returned to England voluntarily.

-Dowland was dismissed in 1606 and returned to England; in early 1612 he secured a post as one of James I's lutenists.
+In early 1612 Dowland secured a post as one of James I's lutenists.
 There are few compositions dating from the moment of his royal appointment until his death in London in 1626.
 While the date of his death is not known, "Dowland's last payment from the court was on 20 January 1626, and he was buried at St Ann's, Blackfriars, London, on 20 February 1626."